 Do you collect antiques or collectibles or both?

-Another type of antique collectors, collect antiques as investments.
-These investors purchase antiques on the bases that a given piece will appreciate with time.
-This type of antique collector takes the buying of antiques very serious.
-They are as a rule well educated in antiques, and have made sure to be well versed on the value of any given antique.
-The antique investor depend on the antique's they purchase to appreciate and show a profit in the future.
+Another type of antique collectors is a collector that collects antiques as investments.
+The antique investor purchase antiques on the bases that a given piece will appreciate with time, and make them a return on their money.
+This type of antique collector takes the buying of antiques very seriously.
+This type of antique collector are as a rule well educated in antiques and have made sure to be well versed on the value of any given antique.

-It is also apparent that many antique collectors are more dealers than collectors.
-The dealers search out fine antiques to sell to the serious antique collectors.
-Most dealers are in the business of making money, and the bottom line is a sale, with a profit.
-Unlike the investor, the dealer buys to sell quickly, at a profit.
+It's also apparent that many antique collectors are more dealers than collectors.
+The dealers search out fine antiques to sell to serious antique collectors.
+Most dealers are in the business of making money, and the bottom line is a prosperous sale.
+Unlike the investor, the dealer buys to sell quickly, at a nice profit.
 At no time in history has it been easier to search out fine antique'.
 This is mainly due to the Internet.
 The internet has expanded the ease of buying antiques for the avid dealer.
-The Internet enables one to be able to search the globe for desired treasure's, and purchase them from the comforts of ones own home.
+The Internet enables one to be able to search the globe for desired treasure's and purchase them from the comforts of one's own home.
 An antique consumer can find the rarest, and oddest of antiques, right at their fingertips.
 So to get back to what motivates an antique collector?
-We can certainly demise that it is not always the beauty of an antique that attracts, and motivates the collector?
-In some cases it is strictly business and purely financial gain.
+We can certainly demise that it is not always the beauty of an antique that attracts and motivates the collector?
+In some cases, it's strictly business and purely financial gain.

-I have found that most antique collectors, weather in it for business or pleasure have one thing in common that clearly stands out.
-The love of the hunt, and the more rare the find the bigger the thrill.
-What can further adds to the thrill, is to find an antique that has a less than worth price tag attached to it.
+I have found that most antique collectors whether in it for business or pleasure have one thing in common that clearly stands out.
+The love of the hunt, and the rarer the find the bigger the thrill it provides.
+What can further adds to the thrill, is to find an antique that has a less than worth price tag attached to it?
 So is part of the motivation, the thrill of finding a great bargain?